 In order for this uncanny trio to escape the glacier, teamwork is mandatory.
-Peter is the only one who can swim, Mohawk can push boulders, and Tori… let’s just say she has a way with fire.
-Remember: no prehistoric creature is more important than the other, make the most of their abilities, plan accordingly, and maybe you’ll be able to slide safely through Ice Escape.
+Peter is the only one who can swim, Mohawk can push boulders and Tori… let’s just say she has a way with fire.
+Remember: no prehistoric creature is more important than the other, make the most of their abilities and plan accordingly, and maybe you’ll be able to slide safely through Ice Escape.

 Throughout each of the hundred levels, your goal remains unchanged: grab a shiny gold key to unlock the exit and find a way to reach it.
 Collecting bones along the way is optional, and is only used to determine your level rating.
 A simple 3-star system is used, with one being awarded for beating the level, one for using the least amount of moves and finally, one for grabbing every single bone.
 While the system is not tied to progression in any way – beat a level to unlock the next – those who enjoy the challenge tied with perfecting a game will definitely be playing this one for a while.

 Not every obstacle is dangerous though.
-You’ll also have to deal with doors that can only be opened by having someone stand on (or slide across) a pressure plate, cause massive environmental changes to create new paths and other fun things.
+You’ll also have to deal with doors that can only be opened by having someone stand on (or slide across) a pressure plate, causing massive environmental changes to create new paths and other fun things.
 Who said prehistoric times were boring?
-That said, it definitely ain’t all fun and games, unless you find it amusing to be run over by a train.
+That said, it definitely ain’t all fun and games unless you find it amusing to be run over by a train.
 That’s right: a train!
 What?
 Video games aren’t exactly known for being historically accurate.
-Although if you happen to think otherwise, I’d love to hear an explanation about how certain levels has a human in them, in a time when dinosaurs still roamed the lands?
+Although if you happen to think otherwise, I’d love to hear an explanation about how certain levels have a human in them, in a time when dinosaurs still roamed the lands.
 Oh, and he’s got a musket.